narwhalacademy/zebra-crossing/README.md

 - Be aware that [courts can compel Google to hand over all of your data](https://medium.com/@tinfoilpress/newsrooms-lets-talk-about-g-suite-1672a36eb235).
 - Move all of your work onto end-to-end encrypted platforms.
 (E.g. [Protonmail](https://protonmail.com/) or [Tutanota](https://tutanota.com/) for email, store documents in a [Tresorit](https://tresorit.com/) or [SpiderOak](https://spideroak.com/) cloud.)
 - Store sensitive data in a password-protected cloud or external storage device as much as possible.
 See the `Lock up sensitive files` section above.
-- Remember to permanently erase sensitive files from your laptop/desktop: use [Eraser for Windows](https://eraser.heidi.ie/) and [File Shredder for Mac](https://apps.apple.com/us/app/fileshredder/id418094085?mt=12).
+- Remember to permanently erase sensitive files from your computer: use [Eraser for Windows](https://eraser.heidi.ie/) and [File Shredder for Mac](https://apps.apple.com/us/app/fileshredder/id418094085?mt=12).

 #### For more information